RedMist336/race-tracker/README.md

 # Race Tracker

-A real-time GPS-based race tracking system using LoRa communication and a web dashboard.
+A real-time GPS-based race tracking and alert system using LoRa communication and a web dashboard.
+For additional detail, over and above the Lora link budget, the tracker can attach to a wifi network and automatically upload all GPS tracking data to the web dashboard.

 ## Overview